We discovered some rules of the road:

 In addition to the moving traffic, you have a number of stationary targets, er, obstacles, including cows, beggars, street repair crews, double-parked cars and trucks and elephants.
 You are in the right as long as you don't hit the cows.
 The cows can be ANYWHERE in the street.
 Usually they sit on the median, but you can find them sitting in the middle of the road.
 All traffic flows around the cow.
 Other animals or people are not so lucky.

-• All roads shall be repaired once every 20 years, whether they need it or not.
+- All roads shall be repaired once every 20 years, whether they need it

 The state of road surfaces in India is a miracle of hand labor.
 Everything is done by hand, including the removal of old asphalt (burn a fire on top of the road until it gets soft), laying the stone underlayment, mixing concrete (usually right on top of the street), and leveling the surface.
 The tools are shovels and picks and brooms.
 This insures that the maximum amount of work for the repair crews.
 This also insures the maximum amount of disruption of traffic, because the process of resurfacing a stretch of road will take a minimum of five years.
 When they are done resurfacing, the condition of the road is nearly identical to previous, meaning full of potholes, very uneven, etc. And since most vehicles lack any sort of suspension, a short ride around town is a bone-jarring, exhausting, white-knuckled adventure.
 The process of building a one mile stretch of new road takes about ten years.